sdondley/Dist-Zilla-for-Beginners/tutorial4.md

 `;[License]`

 This is how you comment out a line in a `.ini` file.
-And so we have effectively shutdown the robot in charge of slipping license agreements into our distribution.
+And so you have effectively shutdown the robot in charge of slipping license agreements into our distribution.